ekr/tls13-spec/draft-ietf-tls-tls13.md

   server is not authenticating via a certificate. {{server-certificate-verify}}

 Finished
+: a MAC over the entire handshake computed using the Static Secret.
+  This message provides key confirmation and
-: a MAC over the entire handshake computed using the Static Secret which proves that the server knows ES, and by extension the DH private key share in ServerKeyShare.
-In some other modes (see TODO) it also authenticates the handshake using the the Static Secret. {{server-finished}}
+  In some modes (see TODO) it also authenticates the handshake using the the Static Secret. {{server-finished}}

-The TLS Handshake Protocol involves the following steps:

--  Exchange hello messages to agree on a protocol version, algorithms, exchange random values.

--  Exchange the necessary cryptographic parameters to allow the client and server to agree on shared secret values.

--  Exchange certificates and cryptographic information to allow the client and server to authenticate themselves.

--  Compute keying material from the shared secret values.

--  Provide security parameters to the record layer.

--  Allow the client and server to verify that their peer has calculated the same security parameters and that the handshake occurred without tampering by an attacker.
+{:br }

+Upon receiving the server's messages, the client responds with his final flight of messages:

+Certificate
+: the client's certificate.
+This message will be omitted if the client is not authenticating via a certificates. {{client-certificate}}.
+  [See TODO]

+CertificateVerify
+: a signature over the entire handshake using the public key in the Certificate message.
+This message will be omitted if the client is not authenticating via a certificate. {{client-certificate-verify}}

+Finished
+: a MAC over the entire handshake computed using the Static Secret and providing key confirmation. {{server-finished}}.
+{:br }

+At this point, the handshake is complete, and the client and server may exchange application layer data.
+Application data MUST NOT be sent prior to sending the Finished message.
+However, if client authentication is not used, the server MAY send application data as soon as it sends its own Finished.

+[[TODO: Move this elsewhere?
 Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two peers.
 There are a number of ways in which a man-in-the-middle attacker can attempt to make two